kairosinc/api-examples/demo/emotion/README.md

 * featurePointAnimation.js - javascript object which draws feature points onto a Canvas element which is positioned over the video or image
 * featurePoints.js - a javascript array containing the 49 feature points
 * emotionUi.js - a collection of javascript functions to enable user interactions
+* utils.js - a collection of javascript methods for global use (canvas drawing, exif data, URL and JSON validation, aspect ratio calculations, retrival of data from image, mimetype checking, image rotation, and others)

 The following custom php files are used:
 * process.php - processes calls to Kairos API (for examples and webcam modules)
 * form-post.php - processes form posts to Kairos API (for upload module)
+* get-file-data.php - retrieves file information for validation (used in utils.js to check mimetype)